wendiiwong/portfolio/_posts/2020-04-16-Memory-layout-on-x86-64.md

 ---
 # Function Call Mechanism
 It's easier to understand program stack by studying how a function is called and how function parameters are stored in the memory.
 In addition, it is beneficial to have basic knowledge in assembly, as you can easily understand what happen in program stack and registers by running through each line of code.
-Therefore, a simple diassembled C++ program is used to demonstrate function call mechanism.
+Therefore, a simple disassembled C++ program is used to demonstrate function call mechanism.

 Here is the code used for demonstration:
 {% highlight cpp linenos %}